geoserver/geoserver/doc/en/user/source/data/app-schema/cql-functions.rst

 pattern
     formatting pattern supported by `SimpleDateFormat <http://docs.oracle.com/javase/6/docs/api/java/text/SimpleDateFormat.html>`_, for example ``'yyyy-MM-dd'``.
 Use two single quotes to include a literal single quote in a CQL string literal, for example ``'yyyy-MM-dd''T''HH:mm:ss''Z'''``. date
     the date/time to be formatted or its string representation, for example ``'1948-01-01T00:00:00Z'``.
-An exception will be returned if the date is invalid.
+An exception will be returned if the date is malformed (and not null).
 Database types with time zone information are recommended. timezone
     the name of a time zone supported by Java, for example ``'UTC'`` or ``'Canada/Mountain'``.
 Note that unrecognised timezones will silently be converted to UTC.

+This function returns null if any parameter is null.

 This example formats date/times from a column ``POSITION`` in UTC for inclusion in a ``csml:TimeSeries``::